On this page

 python manage.py migrate

-If the constraint was added to an existing field with existing data, you need to handle existing duplicates before migrating:
+If the constraint was added to an existing field with existing data, handle duplicates before migrating:

 from django.db import migrations